 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Azopt® Eye Drops Suspension; Alcon Laboratories (U.K) Limited, The electronic Medicines Compendium.
-Dated April 2014.
+Manufacturer's PIL, Azopt® Eye Drops Suspension; Novartis Pharmaceuticals UK Ltd, The electronic Medicines Compendium.
+Dated May 2017.